whaaaley/AutoHotkeyScripts/README.md

 4. Run the script to apply a border to any active window that is not on the ignored list.

 ### Known Issues:
+- **Work Area Orange Square on Start**: On startup, a small orange square may appear in the corner of the work area.
+This issue will go away once you interact with a window.
-- Elevated windows (e.g., those running with administrative privileges) will return `"Access Denied"` when trying to retrieve the process name, causing the border to be skipped for those windows.
+- **Elevated Windows**: Elevated windows (e.g., those running with administrative privileges) will return `"Access Denied"` when trying to retrieve the process name, causing the border to be skipped for those windows.

 ---

 ## close-active-window.ahk

 **Description**:
 This script provides a hotkey (`Ctrl+Q`) that prompts the user with a confirmation dialog before closing the active window.
-It retrieves the window's title and displays it in the confirmation dialog to ensure the user knows which window is about to be closed.
+It retrieves the window's title and displays it in the confirmation dialog.
+If the window title can't be retrieved, it defaults to a generic message.

 ### Features:
 - **Hotkey**: `Ctrl+Q` to trigger the window close confirmation.
 - **Confirmation Dialog**: Ensures the user doesn't accidentally close the window by asking for confirmation.
 - **Displays Active Window Title**: Shows the title of the window in the confirmation dialog.
+If the title can't be retrieved, it displays "this window" as a fallback.

 ### Functions:
 1. **`^q::`**:
 This hotkey function is triggered by `Ctrl+Q`:
 - Retrieves the active window's title using `WinGetTitle`.
 - Displays a confirmation dialog using `MsgBox` with Yes and No buttons.
 - If the user selects **Yes**, the window is closed via `WinClose`.

+2. **`GetWindowTitle(hwnd)`**:
+This function retrieves the window title.
+If it can't access the title (e.g., due to elevated permissions or the window being untitled), it returns `"this window"` as a fallback.

 ### Usage:
 1. Ensure AutoHotkey v2.0 is installed.
-2. Assign this script to a hotkey (`Ctrl+Q` is used by default).
-3. Press `Ctrl+Q` to trigger a confirmation prompt before closing the active window.
+2. Press `Ctrl+Q` to trigger a confirmation prompt before closing the active window.
+The window title will be displayed if available.

 ### Known Issues:
+- **Fallback for Untitled or Elevated Windows**:
-- If the active window doesn't have a valid title, the confirmation message might not display the window's name correctly.
+If the active window doesn't have a valid title (e.g., if it's a system window or process without a clear title), the confirmation dialog will display the fallback message `"this window"`.
+This might cause some confusion about which window is being closed.
+- **Handling Elevated Windows**:
+The confirmation dialog will appear for elevated windows (e.g., those running with administrative privileges), but the script will be unable to close them due to system permission restrictions.
+To allow the script to close elevated windows, you must run it with administrative privileges by right-clicking the script and selecting **"Run as Administrator"**.

 ---